Have you considered unbundling your Canadian ETF for income?

 I haven’t even mentioned Canadian Real Estate Investment Trusts (REITs) yet.
 Instead of paying money management fees close to 0.60% to own the REIT ETF XRE or even 0.39% to own Vanguard’s REIT ETF VRE, I’ve decided to unbundle this product.
 I’ve since built my own REIT ETF – owning companies like RioCan, Allied Properties and many other companies directly.

-Investors seeking steady income, with some capital appreciation, can consider unbundling their Canadian ETF at some point.
+Investors seeking steady income, with some capital appreciation, can consider unbundling their Canadian ETF at some point and own the same stocks the big mutual funds and ETFs do directly.
 You could consider this approach for our Canadian market only.
+Then you can index invest the rest of your portfolio for international exposure – using a few ETFs I’ve listed here.

 What’s your take on our Canadian market dominated by a few sectors?
 Thoughts on a handful of companies that dominate their sector?